We Created the Future of TV (and Movies)

 Summary: HELPING ONE COMPANY BECOME THE LEADER.

 By reading this to the end you will agree that every claim is fully supported.
 But just clicking on “The Future of TV” page, even though it doesn’t reveal the “secret sauce,” will enable you to understand the TV industry in the 21st century better than the “fraternity” of executives running it for their personal financial benefit.
-While similar flaws and corrections apply to motion pictures, that’s not covered here, but there can be a separate deal for that.
-Stockholders in the publicly-owned company we team with, be it a media or streaming, and/or prior to that with an ad agency, VC, production company, etc., will be very appreciative.
+While similar flaws and corrections apply to motion pictures, that’s not covered here.
+Stockholders in the publicly owned company we team with, be it a media or streaming, and/or prior to that with an ad agency, VC, production company, etc., will reap the benefits.
 And there is much more to this story than what is explained here.

-2023 looked like 2022’s disaster and 2024 is shaping up to be the same for the TV industry.
+2024 is the same as 2022 for the TV industry.
 Here’s why, and you’ve never been exposed to anything like this:

-Every TV executive met with for feedback agreed ModernModel TV identified and corrected the real flaws in how TV series are developed, pitched and promoted, which is proved in “The Future of TV” section, and every media and streaming company use the same development-pitch-promotion model, while research from three respected firms confirmed our upgraded model will result in many series a year created by us, produced by established production companies, and those created by others applying our model will consistently outperform those created under the industry’s traditional approach.
+Every TV executive met with for feedback agreed ModernModel TV identified and corrected the real flaws in how every media and streaming company develops, pitches and promotes TV series.
+Add that research from three respected firms confirmed our upgraded model will result in many series a year created by us, produced by established production companies, and those created by others applying our model will consistently outperform those created under the industry’s traditional approach.

-Because of where we found our “secret sauce” and more, our model is so bulletproof that those executives realized a “test” would not even be necessary; that series created under it would automatically be included in the list of the most-successful series, in all delivery systems.
-Perhaps that’s hard to believe, but it’s true.
+Because of where we found our “secret sauce,” our model is so bulletproof that those executives realized a “test” would not even be necessary.
+That series created under it would automatically be included in the list of the most-successful series, in all delivery systems.
+A strong claim, but it is supported.

 Being the first to correctly analyze the problems with what many know is a broken model, but cannot fix it, for credibility every meeting began with conclusively and irrefutably proving each media and streaming company, to be blunt and accurate again, wastes up-to-$2 billion every year on totally-ineffective promotion that minimizes viewing levels and revenue.
 It’s the easiest flaw to prove and correct.
 Every executive agreed, and knew we were on to something.